Bowling form: Tweening

 A tweener (a term derived from "in-between") is a bowler who delivers the ball in a manner that falls somewhere in between stroking and cranking.
 They have rev rates between 300 and 370 rpm.
 This modified delivery could use a higher backswing than is normally employed by a pure stroker or a less powerful wrist position than a pure cranker.
 Some use the term to refer to a bowler who is simply not a "picture perfect" example of either a stroker or a cranker.

 Notable tweeners include Brian Voss (primarily a stroker, but not "picture perfect"), Mika Koivuniemi (primarily a stroker, but with a high backswing), and Doug Kent (considered by some to be a power stroker).
-A more modern example of a tweener is Andrew Anderson.
+A more modern example of a tweener is Andrew Anderson (high backswing with a stroker's timing).

 Power stroking

 A variation on tweening is used by a very successful and well-known bowler, Pete Weber, who is considered a power stroker.
 This term refers to a bowler who relies on a high backswing and open shoulders to generate potential ball speed and a big hook, but uses the timing of a stroker.
 Weber's release imparts a high degree of axis rotation and very little axis tilt.
 A power stroker's release is both smooth and powerful, generating many revolutions via a wrist snap or flick of the fingers, without muscling the armswing like a cranker would.
-Some other prominent power strokers include Bryan Goebel, Steve Hoskins, Wes Malott, Dick Allen, Dominic Barrett, Doug Kent (often considered a tweener), and Chris Barnes (often considered a stroker).
+Some other prominent power strokers include Bryan Goebel, Wes Malott, Dick Allen, Dominic Barrett, Doug Kent (often considered a tweener), and Chris Barnes (often considered a stroker).
+Among women bowlers, Jillian Martin is considered a power stroker, combining a high backswing and strong rev rate with a stroker's timing.